jerrykress/Portofolio-React-JS/README.md

 # React Task Tracker

 A simple project management and task tracking system built using React JS and styled with Tailwind CSS.
 All components have been made from scratch.
 All UI elements are responsive and interactive.
+See more screenshots of the deployed app [on this page](https://github.com/jerrykress/ReactJS-Project-Tracker/tree/main/screenshots).
+Or checkout the online demo [here](https://aws.d3t0l5fc0bu395.amplifyapp.com/)!

 # Features